Treating Obstructive Sleep Apnea

 Rose saw an advertisement for a new surgical treatment for sleep apnea and made an appointment with Dr. Hopp.
 Rose first underwent a physical examination and a sleep study, then his procedure was scheduled.

 Hopp works with a team of surgeons to perform a treatment known as upper airway stimulation.
-The team includes Daryoush Saadat, MD, an otolaryngologist and head and neck surgeon, and Taryne Imai, MD, a thoracic surgeon.
+The team includes Daryoush Saadat, MD, an otolaryngologist and head and neck surgeon, as well as a thoracic surgeon.

 A device similar to a pacemaker is placed in the chest, often as an outpatient procedure.
 The sensor in the chest monitors breathing, and has sensor and stimulator leads attached.
 When breathing is interrupted, it signals the sensor in the neck to stimulate the throat muscles to open the airway.